curiosag/StackOverflowStrategies/README.md

 ## When answering

-- **GOOD** Know the terms of trade.
-Know how to format posts, try to make the answer water-tight, no speculative answers, no loose ends permitted. **Never** answer questions that can be identified as duplicates in less than 3 minutes of research until you esxcaped the newbie spotlight.
-Flagging them as duplicates will earn you +1 in the "helpful flags" count (if the rest of SO agrees to your judgment), but no reputation.
+- **GOOD** Read Jon Skeets advise before on [answering questions](https://codeblog.jonskeet.uk/2009/02/17/answering-technical-questions-helpfully/).

+- **GOOD** Hunt for [bounties](https://meta.stackexchange.com/questions/16065/how-does-the-bounty-system-work), obviously.

 - **GOOD** Pick proper questions.
 Answering questions that are considered bad (know the terms of trade) attracts down-votes of the **answer** too.
-The more save bets are questions where the reply is a snippet of code (garnished with some words for the literary appeal).
+The more safe bets are questions where the reply is a snippet of code (garnished with some words for the literary appeal).

 - **GOOD** Resilience.
 That's not the Nobel price commission descending on you judging the worthiness of your contribution for mankind.
 It may well be a maladjusted jobless duffer with a computer and too much time.
 When getting down-voted, improve and try again.
 If you're lucky and someone commented what actually was wrong, use the information, and drop the emotional content (if negative).
 Don't get into comment wars, you can't win, but you can get reputation deducted.